El Reno, Oklahoma: Climate and weather events

 El Reno has endured numerous weather-related incidents.

 On May 24, 2011, the violent and long-tracking 2011 El Reno–Piedmont tornado, an EF5 tornado, struck parts of northwestern El Reno.
-The tornado killed a total of 9 people, and injured 181 others.
+The tornado was one of the largest tornadoes in history and killed a total of 9 people, and injured 181 others.

 Two years later, on May 31, 2013, rural areas near El Reno were hit by a record-breaking multiple-vortex tornado.
 The tornado set a record with a width of 2.6 mi.
 Multiple storm chasers, including Mike Bettes and Dan Robinson, were injured, and Tim Samaras, Paul Samaras, and Carl Young of the TWISTEX team, alongside amateur Richard Henderson, were killed.

+This tornado was initially ranked an EF5; however, due to the maximum damage being EF3, the EF5 rating was dropped for an EF3 rating on August 30, 2013.

+Despite the EF3 rating, the tornado is widely infamous due to its width.

 An EF3 tornado struck southern parts of El Reno on May 25, 2019.
 Touching down at 10:32 pm, the tornado damaged a service station before moving east-northeastward and crossing Interstate 40.
 It damaged billboards before striking a motel and a mobile home park at U.S. Highway 81, both of which suffered significant damage.
 One part of the motel had most of its second-floor walls destroyed, and several mobile homes were destroyed, killing two people and injuring many others.
 East of Highway 81, the tornado damaged an automobile service building and a house on Route 66.
 The tornado caused tree damage before dissipating on Alfadale Road north of Route 66.
 The tornado had a maximum estimated width of 75 yd and injured 19 people.